replikativ/datahike/README.md

 ;; use the filesystem as storage medium
 (def cfg {:store {:backend :file :path "/tmp/example"}})

-;; create a database at this place, per default configuration we have a strict ;; schema and keep history
+;; create a database at this place, per default configuration we enforce a strict ;; schema and keep all historical data (d/create-database cfg)
-(d/create-database cfg)

 (def conn (d/connect cfg))

-;; the first transaction will be the schema we are using (d/transact conn [{:db/ident :name
+;; the first transaction will be the schema we are using ;; you may also add this within database creation by adding :initial-tx ;; to the configuration
+(d/transact conn [{:db/ident :name
                    :db/valueType :db.type/string
                    :db/cardinality :db.cardinality/one }